-There are some basic rules we follow at UW Extended Campus (UWEX) to ensure our files are web server friendly and are named consistently.
+There are some basic rules we follow at UW Extended Campus to ensure our files are web server friendly and are named consistently.

 Everyone on every project should use these rules.
 Doing so will help you get into the habit of following the naming conventions, making your files instantly recognizable and easy to read for other people working on or sharing your projects and files.